Posted on : January 28, 2020 by Clinic One on Vaccination

 Yellow Fever Vaccine provides protection against Yellow Fever.
-This is a viral infection that spreads primarily through bites of female mosquitoes ( Aedes aegypti ) infected with Yellow Fever virus (Flavivirus).
+This is a viral infection that spreads primarily through bites of female mosquitoes ( Aedes aegypti ) infected with the Yellow Fever virus (Flavivirus).
 The vaccine works by exposing your body to a small amount of the weakened form of the virus for which the body develops immunity.

 Yellow Fever vaccine recommendations